 Cook says that within minutes of being interviewed by Steve Jobs, he knew he wanted to join the company – and specifically that he wanted to help resurrect Apple.

 Steve Jobs had begun the turnaround of Apple when he rejoined in 1996.
 Famously, it was the iMac that began the climb back from the brink of bankruptcy.
-That visibility of Jony Ive's and the Design Team's work was crucial, yet the comparatively invisible role Cook took was at least as important.
+That visibility of the Jony Ive design team's work was crucial, yet the comparatively invisible role Cook took was at least as important.
 This was despite his not being seen as a "product person" consumed with design issues.

 It would also have been unpopular, as it was by Cook's choice that Apple closed factories and shuttered warehouses.
 Instead, Apple outsourced manufacturing and began the same well-controlled production that it has to this day.
 Where previously Apple had made computers that would sit in warehouses for months before being sold, Cook got those months down to days.

 He wasn't the only person to see the benefit of this.
 Before Cook joined Apple, PC maker Dell had pursued the same model with the logic that having few computers in warehouses meant the ability to adapt.

 "If I've got 11 days of inventory and my competitor has 80," said Michael Dell, "and Intel comes out with a new 450 megahertz chip, that means I'm going to get to market 69 days sooner."

 Dell already had a comparatively streamlined production process because it built to order.
 Apple had to change a massive operation into one that should never again be caught out with too much unsold stock.